aufau/jedi-outcast/README-MME.txt

 Q: How do I improve quality?
 A: Start with increasing cl_aviFramerate.
 Nowadays youtube accepts videos up to 60fps.
 Next comes r_blurFrames.
 Crank it up until you hit the 1000fps formula.
-Only then you should think of using high or best r_blurQuality.
+Only then you can think of using high or best r_blurQuality.